dengxinb2315/TGS-comparison-for-bacteria-6mA/README.md

 2. The codes of assigned values distribution plot are provided to visulaize the outputs (SF.
 1c).
 3. Meme-Streme for motif discovery.
 Plot codes are provided (Fig. 6, SF.
 2-4).
 4. _Psph_ motifs' features were characterized (Fig. 2b).
 5. **Sites comparison** is one of the core sections of our study, including "5-mer shift", "compare tools with A sites", and "compare tools with ATCG sites".
    Codes are provided and detailed description can be found in Methods section.
    Codes for plotting F1 score change curve, PRC, and ROC curve are provided.
+   The expecting running time for each tool's comparison should be within 60 mins.
-6. Outliers analysis.
+7. Outliers analysis.
-7. Detailed comparison of Nanopore and SMRT results.
+8. Detailed comparison of Nanopore and SMRT results.

 ### figures_code